 Pine nuts are a common ingredient in a variety of recipes.
 These simple tips will help any home cook as they incorporate pine nuts into their cooking:

 - When cooking for guests, be sure to let them know when you are including pine nuts in the recipe.
 Most people who are allergic to more common nuts are also allergic to pine nuts.

 - Pine nuts may be eaten raw but are usually roasted or toasted.
 As with most nuts, toasting brings out more flavor.
 Heating nuts will intensify the flavor of the nut by warming the naturally occurring nut oils.
-You can toast the nuts in the skillet, oven, or even microwave (this will result in the nutty flavor, but not the darkened color).
+You can toast the nuts in the skillet, oven, or even microwave.

 - Roast raw pine nuts on a flat tray in a 350 F oven for about 10 minutes, shaking halfway through.
 They may also be toasted on top of the stove in a heavy skillet, stirring often until they turn golden.
 Keep a close eye on the pine nuts as they can very quickly move from roasted to burned.

 - Many markets sell ground pine nuts for use in confections and baked goods.
 If you cannot find ground pine nuts in your local market or specialty store, they are easy to make.
 Simply add the measured amount of pine nuts to a food processor or spice grinder and process to your desired consistency.

 - Pine nuts are an excellent source of protein, more than any other common nut.
 European varieties tend to have more protein than American varieties.